-- 1. Open the tailgate and remove the cover and both blind cover on the respective side. - 2.
-Unscrew and remove three screws. - 3.
-Remove the light assembly.
+- 1. Open the tailgate and remove the three covers. - 2.
+Unscrew the three screws and remove. - 3.
+Remove the tail light assembly.
 Make sure that the cable duct remains in position.

-4. Press the retaining lug and remove the bulb carrier from the light assembly.
+4. Press the retaining lug and remove the bulb carrier from the tail light assembly.